ftdaily/simple-webbased-crud/README.md

 ## 🚀 About Me
 I'm a student at Gunadarma University.
 I have never done this before.
-I mainly work on game modding, reverse engineering, backend development, and other tech-related tasks.
+I mainly work on game modding, reverse engineering, and other tech-related tasks.

 Flask is used because it's easier to set up and run, and it's beginner-friendly.